There’s one Lao dish that reigns supreme over them all – I’m talking about laap.

 In this article I am going to share with you the details of an amazing restaurant in Vientiane that serves one of the best plates of Laotian laap you’ll ever eat.

-Pa Kham Than Restaurant, authentic local food in Laos’ capital city – Vientiane.
+Authentic local food in Laos’ capital city – Vientiane.

 It was lunchtime on our final day, and still a long list of places people had recommended to us, but this is truly one of the best restaurants we ate at in Vientiane.